streamr-dev/broker/README.md

 Error handling:
 - If API_KEY is not correct, client will receive "Connection refused, bad user name or password" (returnCode: 4)
 - If stream is not found, client will receive "Connection refused, not authorized" (returnCode: 5)

-## License

-This software is open source, and dual licensed under [AGPLv3](https://www.gnu.org/licenses/agpl.html) and an enterprise-friendly commercial license.